1DGK/1dgk.github.io/_drafts/2024-12-31-seen-read-played.md

 09/06 PARKS AND RECREATION\
 09/07 PARKS AND RECREATION\
 09/08 PARKS AND RECREATION\
-09/09 PARKS AND RECREATION, _Lolita, Vladimir Nabokov_
+09/09 PARKS AND RECREATION, _Lolita, Vladimir Nabokov_\

+09/20 A VERY ROYAL SCANDAL\
+09/21 A VERY BRITISH SCANDAL\